 The other concern with the eSpring is the high initial cost.
 The above counter model comes in at about $800 on Amazon.
 However, I feel the price tag is justified as the eSpring brings a lot of things to the table which similar water filters don’t offer at all.
 The yearly replacement filters run about $200, which is competitively priced considering the inclusion of the UV filter and extremely fine carbon block filter.

-Though I firmly believe it is worth it in the long run, the initial dive in an $800 investment could be troublesome for those seeking the most frugal option, so I have to mark this as a con.
+The initial dive in an $800 investment could be troublesome for those seeking the most frugal option, so I have to mark this as a con.

 One of the most attractive things about the eSpring is the huge amount of research efforts Amway has invest in the product.
 Their excellent research transparency and wealth of available data on the product give consumers a lot to scrutinize before making a purchasing decision.
 In my first hand experience using the device, it performs admirably, makes water taste delicious, is easy to use, install, and maintain.
 I am quite satisfied with its ability to get the taint out of the tap and keep my water fresh, pure, and healthy.
 I award the eSpring a solid 5/5 star rating.
 Your water quality is nothing to skimp on!
 Make sure you stay hydrated everyday!